haseebnqureshi/accelerated.api/README.md

-## accelerated.api
+## npm install accelerated.api
-Easy, fast, & transparent express app framework for wicked-fast REST API's with token authentication, PostgreSQL, and/or RethinkDB.
+Express app framework for REST API's with token authentication, PostgreSQL, and/or RethinkDB.